adelebai/distributed-ml-prototype/README.md

 pip install google-cloud-storage
 ```

+There are hardcoded instances of the pubsub, storage account and http server

 Data is written to [google pub/sub](https://cloud.google.com/pubsub/lite/docs/quickstart#pubsublite-quickstart-publisher-python).

 You will need your own instance of pub/sub if trying to run this.